A Complete Guide To Grooming Your Dog

 If you own a dog then you need to know about of basic care and grooming.
 If you have a dog with a smooth coat you may not need to brush them regularly, but there are still things you need to check.
 People often buy a new puppy without realising just how much they need to be groomed.

+Some dogs need to brushed everyday and have a haircut at least every four weeks.
+This takes up a lot of time and if you can’t do it yourself you will need to pay to take them to the groomers.
 If a dog is not brushed properly then their hair can become severely matted, this is very uncomfortable for the dog.
 All dog owners have a responsibility to ensure their dog is groomed properly.
 If you are new to dog grooming or could use some help then here are some tips to get you started.

 Dog coat types

 All dogs coats are different even if they are the same breed.
 However, every dog will have a coat that falls into a specific coat type.
 Knowing your dog’s coat type is extremely useful for grooming, as certain coat types should be groomed in a specific way.
 Ask your groomer for specific advice on how to groom your dog’s coat type.

 A dog with a smooth coat will have hair that is close to their body.
 These dogs require the least amount of grooming of all the coat types.
 However, they still need to have their ears cleaned, nails clipped and to be washed occasionally.
 Dogs with smooth coats can also mault quite a lot so they need brushing regularly to remove their dead coat.
 This gives it a nice shine.
 Some examples of smooth coated dogs include Dalmatians, Boxers and Pointers.